marcus888-techstack/claude-code-commands/git/git-feature-finish.md

 # Git Feature Finish

 ## Purpose
-Complete feature and merge to develop with automatic version tagging
+Complete feature development and create a pull request for review

 ## Context
-Use when a feature is complete and ready to be integrated into develop.
-This command merges the feature branch, creates a development version tag, and cleans up the branch.
-Follows git-flow conventions.
+Use when a feature is complete and ready for review.
+This command pushes the feature branch and creates a pull request to develop branch.
+Follows git-flow conventions with code review process.

 ## Parameters
 - `$ARGUMENTS` - Name of the feature to finish (without feature/ prefix)